Note: This guide adapts lots of info and verbatim passages from this archived guide.

 Items that you might need to purchase or otherwise physically procure are highlighted in green.

-Note: if you are not interested in connecting to your cab’s monitors, speakers, and lights — or if you only own official DDR pads and no cabinet — you might be more interested in one or two GHETT.io boards, which turn your pads into USB devices that you can plug directly into PCs.
+Note: if you are not interested in connecting to your cab’s monitor, speakers, and your cab and pad’s lights — or if you only own official DDR pads and no cabinet — you might be more interested in reading about boards which turn your pads into USB devices that you can plug directly into PCs.
 The rest of this guide assumes you want to use your cabinet.

 Although this guide is written with safety foremost in mind, please be aware of the inherent risk of working on high-power electronics and wiring.